There’s reassurance on every point

 Yes, it provides exceptional protection against rust.
 We recommend 2 coats of iron oxide primer, followed by the colour of your choice.

 The sample on the left shows one coat of iron oxide primer painted on metal.
-The sample has been hanging on a south-facing facade for 7 years.
+The sample left on a south-facing facade for 7 years.
 Substantial rust can be seen forming on the metal surface which was left untreated.
 The surface painted with iron oxide primer has been scraped with a knife in order to remove the paint.
 The metal plate beneath shows absolutely no signs of corrosion and still remains shiny.

 Do you need different versions for matte, satin, gloss, etc?